kldtz/vmn/README.md

 Open the CSV file with your favourite editor.
 Keep the CSV under version control, just in case you corrupt the file.

+[^1]: For better editability, the CSV files are not compliant with RFC 4180.